By Diane Small

 According to the Environmental Working Group (EWG), non-stick surfaces are metal pans (such as aluminum pans) coated with a synthetic polymer called polytetrafluoroetheylene (PTFE), also known as Teflon, a DuPont brand trademark.

-Toxic fumes from the Teflon chemical released from pots and pans at high temperatures may kill pet birds and cause people to develop flu-like symptoms (called “Teflon Flu” or, as scientists describe it, “Polymer fume fever”).
+Toxic fumes from the Teflon chemical released from pots and pans at high temperatures are so strong and nasty, they may actually kill pet birds and cause people to develop temporary flu-like symptoms (called “Teflon Flu” or, as scientists describe it, “Polymer fume fever”).
 Ingesting particles that flake off scratched non-stick cookware isn’t toxic because solid PTFE flakes are inert.

 Manufacturers’ labels often warn consumers to avoid high heat when cooking on Teflon.
 But EWG-commissioned tests conducted in 2003 showed that in just two to five minutes on a conventional stovetop, cookware coated with Teflon and other non-stick surfaces could exceed temperatures at which the coating breaks apart and emits toxic particles and gases, causing immediate flu-like symptoms and long term lung and tissue damage.

 Choose your pots and pans carefully.
-Aluminium cookware has been associated with Alzheimer’s, they’re not a great alternative.
+Aluminium cookware has been associated with Alzheimer’s, so it’s not a great alternative.
 Instead, use stainless steel or iron frying pans.

 Although it’s in pretty much every kitchen, the toxicity of plastics is not fully understood, nor has it been adequately tested.
 What we do know is that most plastics contain chemical additives to change the quality of the plastic for its intended use (examples are to make it softer or resistant to UV light).
 Some of these ingredients or additives we know are harmful, like the plastics chemical bisphenol-A (BPA) and the plastic softeners called phthalates.
 Others, we just don’t know enough about.